ahsan-chy/TypeScript/README.md

+#### TS Terms

+- `Anotate`: Notation - Note - Comment - Footnote
+  An additional piece of information printed at the bottom of a page.
+- `Explicitly`: Clear - Obviously - Explained - Undeniably
+- `Implicitly`: Completely - Absolutely - Totally - Utterly
+- ``
+- ``

 ### What is Typescript - Why we should use typescript

  TypeScript is a superset of JavaScript that adds static typing to the language, and it's commonly used in React development to catch errors early and improve code quality.